Residential

 January 08, 2026

-It’s 2026, and buyers still prefer premium locations such as Bangalore, Chennai and Hyderabad to purchase a home.
-This trend continues in these cities since they are still booming with new job opportunities, developing road networks, increasing rental demand, and further development.
-These are the trends and factors that influence the Indian property market in 2026.
+In 2026, Tier 1 cities, including Bengaluru, Chennai and Hyderabad, continue to dominate homebuyer preferences.
+This trend continues because these cities are still booming with new job opportunities, developing road networks, increasing rental demand and sustained urban growth.
+In this article, we will discuss the trends and factors influencing the Indian property market in 2026.

 Key Factors to Evaluate Before Investing in Residential Property